This post was last updated on May 30th, 2025 at 02:05 pm

 Welsh Leek Recipes

 Like cawl, Welsh rarebit is another recipe many people outside of Cymru have heard of.
 While it hasn’t been around for quite as long, its invention in 1725 (the more or less agreed-upon date of its birth) has given it plenty of time to become a part of the culture and be enjoyed by thousands.
-Welsh rarebit is a dish of cheese like Caerphilly cheddar over bread baked to perfection.
+Welsh rarebit is a dish of cheese, like Caerphilly cheddar, over bread baked to perfection.

 Cawl also falls under Welsh leek recipes (you can’t make real cawl without leeks!), and I’ve included a traditional cawl recipe here.
 This one has you do it the old-fashioned way by making your own stock the day before.

 Welsh pies are another meal that frequently incorporates leeks.
 Oggies are a traditional meat pie made with lamb, leeks, and potatoes wrapped in a pastry shell called a “coffin.”
 They’re super filling, easily portable, and can be eaten with the hands.
 Welsh chicken and leek pie is another such recipe.
-It includes several types of meat depending on your taste and also contains cheese and plenty of savory spices.
+It includes several types of meat depending on your taste, and also contains cheese and plenty of savory spices.
 It’s absolutely delicious!

 Gifts That Speak of Wales